parsecsv/csv-spec/README.md

 4. Within each record and the optional header, there may be one or more fields, separated by a delimiter (normally a comma).
 Each record should contain the same number of fields throughout the file.
-For example:

     CSV (invalid):